microsoft/api-guidelines/Guidelines.md

 The value for the "target" name/value pair is the target of the particular error (e.g., the name of the property in error).

-The value for the "details" name/value pair MUST be an array of JSON objects that MUST contain name/value pairs for "code" and "message," and MAY contain a name/value pair for "target," as described above.
+The value for the "details" name/value pair MUST be an array of JSON objects that MUST contain name/value pairs for "code" and "message", and MAY contain a name/value pair for "target", as described above.
 The objects in the "details" array usually represent distinct, related errors that occurred during the request.
 See example below.

 The value for the "innererror" name/value pair MUST be an object.
 The contents of this object are service-defined.
-Services wanting to return more specific errors than the root-level code MUST do so by including a name/value pair for "code" and a nested "innererror."
+Services wanting to return more specific errors than the root-level code MUST do so by including a name/value pair for "code" and a nested "innererror".
 Each nested "innererror" object represents a higher level of detail than its parent.
 When evaluating errors, clients MUST traverse through all of the nested "innererrors" and choose the deepest one that they understand.
 This scheme allows services to introduce new error codes anywhere in the hierarchy without breaking backwards compatibility, so long as old error codes still appear.
 The service MAY return different levels of depth and detail to different callers.